lancedolan/synacore-weather/README.md

 # synacore-weather

 This is a single-page demo app written to demonstrate my coding style and engineering proficiency to Synacore in 2016.
+It is no longer representative of my skills or style.

 **Notes to code judge**